Nicollet County Guidelines for the Public Use of Parks

 Guidelines for the public use of parks and recreational facilities

 Time spent outside provides many benefits.
 We encourage local day use of parks, trails and other outdoor recreational facilities as a good way to stay healthy, reduce stress, and enjoy time with members of your immediate household.
-However, it is essential to follow the guidelines from the Minnesota Department of Health (see Protecting Yourself and Your Family and Strategies to Slow the Spread) and the Centers for Disease Control (see Visiting Parks and Recreational Facilities) and observe the following practices while recreating outdoors to protect yourself and others and slow the spread of COVID-19:
+However, it is essential to follow the guidelines from the Minnesota Department of Health (see Protecting Yourself and Your Family) and the Centers for Disease Control (see Visiting Parks and Recreational Facilities) and observe the following practices while recreating outdoors to protect yourself and others and slow the spread of COVID-19:

 - Practice social distancing (stay at least 6 feet from people from other households).
 This isn’t just for parks and trails – it is also essential at boat launches, fishing piers, and hunting lands, and anytime you leave your home.